-As a gapped phase, the universal properties of a Cardy state $\ket{a}$ are determined by the field $a$ that labels it.
-If $a$ transforms as a projective representation $\pi_{a}$ under the symmetry $G$, the projective class of the Cardy state is $\omega_{a}\equiv\omega_{\pi_{a}}$.
-Consequently, the impurity can be completely screened by the Cardy state $\ket{a}$ if $\omega_{a}=\omega_{\pi}$.
-This agrees with our intuition that screening is done by the gapless degrees of freedom (i.e. the scaling fields) of the CFT.
-As a concrete example, we consider the SU(2)$_{1}$ CFT that appears in the spin-1/2 Heisenberg chain.
-In this system, a spin-1/2 impurity can be screened by the Cardy state corresponding to the spin-1/2 chiral primary field.
-We will assume that there is a reference boundary state $\ket{B_0}$ that preserves the global symmetry $G$, and its projective class is $\omega_{B_0}=1$~\footnote{A fully symmetric boundary state always exists for non-anomalous global symmetry $G$.}.
+The universal properties of a Cardy state $\ket{a}$ are determined by the field $a$ labeling it.
+If $a$ carries half-integer (integer) spin representation under the global SO(3) symmetry, the corresponding Cardy state is in the Haldane (trivial) phase.
+Consequently, the impurity can be completely screened by the Cardy state $\ket{a}$ if $a$ carries half-integer spin.
+This agrees with our intuition that screening is done by the CFT scaling fields.
+For example, we consider the SU(2)$_{1}$ CFT realized in the spin-1/2 Heisenberg chain.
+If a spin-1/2 impurity is attached to one end, it can be screened by the Cardy state corresponding to the spin-1/2 chiral primary field.
+We define $\ket{B_0}$ as a reference boundary state that preserves the global symmetry, and it is a trivial state.